|Home Flowers Vegetables Herbs Bulbs Fruit Organic Trees 'n Shrubs How to Grow Plant Problems Houseplants|

 Starting seed indoors is one of the the favorite activities for gardeners.
 After a long winter, it's our first step back into our favorite hobby.
 It's time to get up and get growing!

-It's important to use a quality mix for starting seed.
+It's important to use a quality seed starting mix.
 Unlike the soil from your garden, this seed starting mix will not compact into the container and will allow the roots to better establish themselves.

 It is easier to start with a large flat container and use wood markers to separate the rows.
 Using this method, you can put a few seeds in each row and later "weed out" those that appear scrawny, leaving the healthier plants for moving into individual compartments.